 It has been alleged a compressor fire in the Wilberg Mine Disaster trapped and took the lives of 27 coal miners.
 If in any way that statement has substance, it is only symptomatic of the truth.
-Those with the information as to the true cause of that fire, the Industrial Commission for the State of Utah, the Mining Safety and Health Administration – Federal Government, Emery Mining Corporation, United Mine Workers of America, and Local 22 through its agents and Mike Delpaiz, were well aware of the underlying causes of that fire about a year before it happened.
+Those with the information as to the true cause of that fire, the Industrial Commission for the State of Utah, the Mining Safety and Health Administration – Federal Government, Emery Mining Corporation, United Mine Workers of America, and Local 22 through its agents and its president, Mike Dalpiaz, were well aware of the underlying causes of that fire as much as a year before it happened.
 The mine superintendent George Bell for the Des Bee Dove portal complex managed by Emery Mining Corporation also knew of the underlying causes of this fire.
 He was told directly by the uncalled witness.
 Instead of managing the information he had, probably for the sake of his position with Emery Mining Corporation, a few months later his grandson, Phillip Bell, became one of the 27 who died in that fire.

 Chapter 1 of AN UNCALLED WITNESS